adioshun/gitBook_DeepDrive/paper2013-radar-fusion.md

 - The camera is oriented to the front.

-- The center points of RADAR objects are projectedinto the image based on the camera calibration.
+- The center points of RADAR objects are projected into the image based on the camera calibration.

-The symmetry of imagesections around the projected point is estimated.
+- The symmetry of image sections around the projected point is estimated.

-Ideally, the symmetry is largearound the RADAR hypothesis as front views and rear views of vehicles are symmetric.Searching for higher symmetry values in a predefined environment aroundthe RADAR hypothesis is used to correct the position estimate.
+- Ideally, the symmetry is large around the RADAR hypothesis as front views and rear views of vehicles are symmetric.

+- Searching for higher symmetry values in a predefined environment around the RADAR hypothesis is used to correct the position estimate.

-However, this approach does only work for scenarios in which vehicles are viewed from the rearor front.
+- However, this approach does only work for scenarios in which vehicles are viewed from the rear or front.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MTcyNDYzOTRdfQ==
+eyJoaXN0b3J5IjpbLTY2NTIzOTkyXX0=
 -->